bml-research/Labcourses/pcr/pcr.md

 ![Figure 2](./pics/fig2.jpg)
 *<sub>Figure 2: Loading of an agarose gel.
 Source: Wikipedia.org.</sub>*

 DNA is visualized by staining with Midori Green, which intercalates into the major grooves of the DNA and fluoresces under UV light.
-When stained with ethidium bromide, the gel is viewed with an ultraviolet (UV) transilluminator.
-The UV light excites the electrons within the aromatic ring of ethidium bromide, and once they return to the ground state, light is released, making the DNA and ethidium bromide complex fluoresce (Figure 3).
+When stained with Midori Green, the gel is viewed with an ultraviolet (UV) transilluminator.
+The UV light excites the electrons within the aromatic ring of Midori Green, and once they return to the ground state, light is released, making the DNA and Midori Green complex fluoresce (Figure 3).

 ![Figure 3](./pics/fig3.jpg)
 *<sub>Figure 3: Visualization of an agarose gel.
 Source: Wikipedia.org.</sub>*